MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 > * All dates should be in the MM/DD/YYYY format.
 > * Numerical fields (such as "HourlyRate") must be in the "number" format and cannot contain commas.

-For more information, see [Attribute descriptions and data-coverage requirements](#attribute-descriptions-and-data-coverage-requirements).
+For more information, see [Attribute descriptions and data-coverage requirements](#attribute-description-and-data-coverage-requirements) and [Video: What to include in the upload](#video-what-to-include-in-the-upload).

 #### Example .csv export file